-An annual \$500 award to a second-year student with a declared interest in a full-time church vocation in Lutheran Church-Canada.
-The recipient must present a minimum GPA of 2.7, be registered in 30 credits, and be active in his or her local congregation.
+An annual \$750 award to a student who has declared their intent to enter full-time church work within Lutheran Church-Canada.
+The recipient must have completed at least 24 credits towards their program of study, present a minimum GPA of 3.0, be registered in 12 credits per semester, be a communicant member of Lutheran Church-Canada and be active in the life of their congregation.